Seiya Suzuki Preview, Player Props: Cubs vs. Diamondbacks

 Seiya Suzuki At The Plate

-- Among qualified hitters in MLB play, he ranks 33rd in batting average, 40th in on-base percentage, and 48th in slugging.
+- Among qualified hitters, he ranks 24th in batting average, while his on-base percentage ranks 36th and he is 45th in slugging.

-- Suzuki is batting .500 with two homers during his last games and is riding an eight-game hitting streak.
+- Suzuki is batting .550 with two homers during his last games and is riding a nine-game hitting streak.

-- Suzuki has picked up an RBI in 33.3% of his games this year, with two or more RBI in 11.1% of his games.
-He has also plated three or more runs in six contests.
+- Suzuki has had an RBI in 39 games this year (33.1%), including 13 multi-RBI outings (11.0%).
+He has also driven in three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.